If you would like to take a short online quiz about special education in Birmingham before reading this article, please click here.

 Now, there are 27 special schools in Birmingham providing education for over 4,000 children.
 Many children with Learning Disabilities are also educated in mainstream schools with Special Educational Needs and Disability (SEND) provisions.
 There is a debate about which is better, but for the thousands of kids who study in special schools, these places provide them with a community of people who understand what their lives are like and provide friendship and support as well as education.

-We will be looking at how special schools have changed over the last 50 years and learn how the experience of going to a special school, or teaching at one, has affected the lives of the people we interview.
+We have been looking at how special schools have changed over the last 50 years and learning how the experience of going to a special school, or teaching at one, has affected the lives of the people we interview.

 At a time when funding for this vital provision is under threat and disabled children’s rights to an education are in danger of being violated, we feel that this is a much-needed piece of work.
 We will illuminate a little understood, but vital part of our communities and add more crucial stories to the Learning Disability History of Birmingham and the UK.
 We will also give people with Learning Disabilities a voice by giving the children in each school the opportunity to lead this project and speak out about their experiences, as well as those of previous generations.